A deep convolutional neural network that is invariant to time rescaling: Methods

+The SITHCon network (Fig.~\ref{sithcon_network}.D) is a deep network.
+An external signal with \(\nfeatf\) features provides the input to SITH at the first layer.
+The SITH memory at each layer at each time point is given by Eq.~\ref{eq:conveqs} operating on the input to that layer.
+We write

-The SITHCon network (Fig.~\ref{fig:sithcon_network}.D) is a deep network.
-Each layer consists of a convolutional neural network over a SITH memory followed by a set of dense weights.
-An external signal with \(\ensuremath{N_{f}}\) features provides the input to the SITH memory at the first layer.
-At layer \(n\), where \(g\ensuremath{^{\left(n\right)}}\) are 2-D convolutional filters of size \(\ensuremath{N_{f}}\times \ensuremath{K}\), \(W\ensuremath{^{\left(n\right)}}\) is a dense layer with \(\ensuremath{N_{f}}\times \ensuremath{N_{f}}\) weights and \(\sigma\) is a ReLU function.
-The \(\max_i\) refers to the \(\taustar\) indices rather than the feature indices.
-Each layer in this network $\mathbf{\ftilde}^{\left(n\right)}$ provides a conjunctive representation of what happened when.
-Each layer is chosen such that the time constants provide a logarithmic Weber-Fechner scale.
+where the operator $\ftildefeat$ is just given by Eq.~\ref{eq:conveqs}, to describe the SITH memory on the $i$th layer.
+The remainder of each layer takes a convolutional neural network over the SITH memory, followed by a max pooling operation and then a set of dense weights.
+The output of the dense weights becomes the input to the next layer: where \(\convfilt\layer{i}\) are 2-D convolutional filters of size \(\nfeatf\times \convwidth\), \(W\layer{i}\) is a dense layer with \(\nfeatf\times \nfeatf\) weights and \(\sigma\) is a ReLU function.
+The \(\max_n\) operates over the \(\ntaustar\) time indices rather than the feature indices, thereby returning the maximum output of the convolution kernel at a specific \(\taustar\) in the past.

+The temporal memory in each layer in the network $\ftilde\layer{i}$ provides a conjunctive representation of what happened when.
+Each layer has the same form of logarithmically-compressed temporal memory.
 Critically, however, the form of the ``what'' information changes from one layer to the next due to the learned weights from one layer to the next.